-GMS Architecture is a close-knit practice based in Saltfleetby, near Louth, Lincs.
+GMS Architecture is a close-knit family practice with bases in Lincolnshire and just outside Nottingham.
 The office has a broad scope of experience, from new projects to conservation, and the repair and reordering of medieval and historic buildings.
 Our practice is committed to delivering a high level of professional service and producing quality projects on time and within budget.

 At GMS, our client-centred service extends well beyond producing a set of drawings.
 We quickly identify and develop the ideas and needs of our clients through our architectural knowledge.
 Where appropriate, we give consideration to environmental design and sustainable technologies to reduce your carbon footprint and your energy bills.
 Whether you are looking for a contemporary build or a sympathetic design approach, we are able to meet your needs.